YinHK-gameDev/unity-learn/user interface/UI Toolkit/Runtime UI/README.md

 1. In your project, select **Assets** > **Create** > **UI Toolkit** > **Panel Settings Asset** to create a Panel Settings asset if you don’t have it.
 2. In the Inspector window of the Panel Settings, configure the **Panel Settings properties**.

+### Connect the UI to a panel
+A panel can display UI from more than one UI Document asset.
+Each UI Document has a **Sort Order** property that sets the UI Document rendering order:

+-   Child UI Document components are drawn on top of their parent UI Document components.
+-   UI Documents components that are at the same level of the hierarchy are rendered in sequence according to their **Sort Order**.